solyarisoftware/CoquiSTTJs/examples/README.md

 The single thread behaviour doesn't work for speech to text server applications.
 In [`thread_transcript.js`](thread_transcript.js)
 a dedicated thread is spawned for each transcript processing.
-That means that the nodejs main thread is not 'saturated' by the CPU-intensive transcript processing.
+That means that the nodejs main thread is not blocked by the CPU-intensive transcript processing.
 Latency performance will be optimal if your host has at least 2 cores.

 ```javascript